danionescu0/docker-flask-mongodb-example/README.md

 Grafana with InfluxDb integration for displaying sensor data. the MQTT service sends datapoints to InfluxDb and Grafana displays the metrics.

 The Grafana web interface is abailable at: http://localhost:3000

 The grafana API methods are available here: https://grafana.com/docs/grafana/latest/http_api/

-The grafana docker image creates a dashboard called "SensorMetrics", so in the interface select it.
+The grafana docker image creates a dashboard called "SensorMetrics", so in the interface go to home and select it.

 Inserting humidity datapoint with value 61 data directly into the InfluxDb database:
 ````